Standard Operating Procedures (SOP)

 Writing The SOP?

-Detailed instructions for writing an SOP can be found BOTH in the Chemical Hygiene Plan AND SOP Instructions documents.
-These instructions are used to complete the general SOP form; Additionally, EH&S has developed an SOP template to assist PIs and lab managers.
-They can use this template as a starting point for the chemicals in their lab and change the aspects that are relevant to their specific laboratory environment along with their experimental protocol.
+Detailed instructions for writing an SOP can be found in both the Chemical Hygiene Plan and SOP Instructions documents.
+These instructions are used to complete the general SOP form.

 Submission and Approval?

-The PI or lab manager must submit the signed SOP to EH&S for final approval.
-EH&S may return the SOP with comments or corrections.
-After final EH&S approval, any lab staff member who works with or near the substance must be trained in the SOP.
+The PI or lab manager must submit the SOP to EH&S. Whenever a PHS is introduced to a lab, or the lab work has concluded, revise the SOP form and send the updated form to EH&S. EH&S may return the SOP with comments or corrections.
+Following comments or corrections, any lab staff member who works with or near the substance must be trained in the SOP.
 The completed SOP must be kept in your lab’s Safety Binder.